Skip to contents

 twl_calib_adjust

-smoothing parameter for the kernel density (see stats::kernel()).
+smoothing parameter for the kernel density (see stats::density()).

 twl_llp